SMC³ conference to feature panel on supply chain cybersecurity

 At the Jump Start 2021 virtual supply chain conference, logistics leaders will discuss everything from government regulations and transportation trends to the economy.
 Even though this year’s conference is 100-percent remote, organizers have worked tirelessly to bring engaging speakers and thrilling, of-the-moment topics to the Jump Start “stage.”

 One of those topics, which seems to be a perennial issue, is cybersecurity.
 As companies in the freight transportation space continue to embrace supply chain digitization to provide better customer service, a robust network defense becomes more important.

-Joseph Finney, chief operating officer of Dependable Supply Chain Services, and Roadrunner Freight President Frank Hurst will discuss their recent experiences with cybersecurity.
+Joseph Finney, chief operating officer of Dependable Supply Chain Services, and Former Roadrunner President Frank Hurst will discuss their recent experiences with cybersecurity.
 Roadrunner experienced a breach of its systems in 2018.
 Ahead of the panel, Finney sat down with SMC³ to talk about the current state of the market and to preview his Jump Start comments.

 How has Dependable stayed connected with its customers during the pandemic?

 While we still make daily pickups and deliveries to our customers, the majority of the communication from sales is over the phone and by email.
 We do have some old and new customers that we have been able to make face to face calls, some in their offices and some want to meet outside their office building.